mrallo/eclipse-etude/README.md

 eclipse-etude
 =============

-Eclipse plugin to print fine lines in text editorsmaking up a regular grid
+Eclipse plugin to print fine lines in text editor making up a regular grid.